opendaylight/docs/docs/documentation.rst

              will likely want to have a developer section for the config subsystem as well as for the MD-SAL.

 #.
-Clone the docs repo: ``git clone https://git.opendaylight.org/gerrit/docs``
+Clone the docs repository: ``git clone https://git.opendaylight.org/gerrit/docs``
 #.
 For each piece of documentation find the corresponding template in the docs
-   repo.
+   repository.

    * For user documentation: ``docs.git/docs/templates/template-user-guide.rst``
    * For developer documentation: ``ddocs/templates/template-developer-guide.rst``